timnoorlander/meet-outdoors-frontend/README.md

 - Create basic tests
 - Enable "Trusted domains" in HERE once I have a domain
 - Create singleton for HERE initialization in useGeoCoder
+- Add image upload to "create-actvity" form

 # Bugs

-- Autocomplete throws errors in console
+- All form fields throw errors in console